madlopt/k3s-example-project/README.md

 ```bash
 kubectl delete all --all --namespace default
 ```
-Remember this command!
+Remember this command along with deleting clusters command!

 It will help you clean up your cluster. k3s it's a lightweight alternative to k8s, but it's still a huge tool which can use the whole of your resources and your machine will stuck.
+Especially when you're playing with memory in yamls.

 ### Just FYI

-If you use the prom-client library https://github.com/siimon/prom-client, please look at the memory leak fix I've made here https://github.com/madlopt/simple-nodejs-app
+If you use the prom-client library https://github.com/siimon/prom-client, please look at the memory leak fix I've made here https://github.com/madlopt/simple-nodejs-app, it's simple and silly, but it could save you a lot of time.